 Daunting?
-Crowded?
+Tedious?
 Therapeutic?
 Many individuals usually go through a range of emotions just thinking about pushing their cart through the grocery store.
 What doesn’t strike us as often is how beneficial a good grocery shopping trip can be—it’s the foundation for meal-prepping, home cooking, and ultimately, what we eat.
 Grocery shopping and food selection play an important role in setting the stage for your dinner tonight and health tomorrow.

 A good shopping trip can result in a great home-cooked meal, which carries its range of perks:

-Know Your Food.
 Cooking food at home is more likely to be healthier than restaurant meals or fast-food.
-Many restaurants and fast food meals add extra fat, salt, and sugar to meals without our knowledge, but when you’re making your food at home, you know what ingredients you’re eating.
+Many restaurant and fast food meals add extra fat, salt, and sugar to meals without our knowledge, but when you’re making your food at home, you know what ingredients you’re eating.

 Check out our tips for reaping the full benefits of your next family dinner:

-Switch It Up.
 Perhaps dinnertime doesn’t work for you and your family.
 Breakfast is also an excellent time to get the day started with your loved ones.
-Do what works for you -- it’s ultimately about demonstrating that you care through time with your loved ones.
+Do what works for you—it’s ultimately about demonstrating that you care through time with your loved ones.

-Be a Grocery Shopaholic.
 Buying fresh ingredients can boost your health, but fresh ingredients can also rot quickly.
 Buying these items in less quantity but more frequently (on a weekly basis) can prevent spoilage.
-Try instituting a weekly trip -- it will make the shopping easier, shorter, and part of the household routine.
+Try instituting a weekly trip—it will make the shopping easier, shorter, and part of the household routine.
 Your grocery list will stay short, and a routine trip can help you avoid extra trips for forgotten items.

 A great shopping trip nourishes you in more ways than one.
 With a stocked fridge and pantry, you can spend more time with your loved ones enjoying easier, healthier meals together.